Mian Mir: Legend about foundation of Harmandir Sahib

 According to the Tawarikh-i-Punjab (1848), written by Ghulam Muhayy-ud-Din alias Bute Shah, Mian Mir laid the foundation of the Sikh shrine Harmandir Sahib (Golden Temple), at the request of Guru Arjan Dev.
 This is also mentioned in several European sources, beginning with The Punjab Notes and Queries.
 Even the Report Sri Darbar Sahib (1929), published by the Harmandir Sahib temple authorities, have endorsed this account.

-However, this legend is unsubstantiated by historical evidence.
+However, this legend is not reported in other historic texts.
 Sakinat al-aulia, a 17th-century biography of Mian Mir compiled by Dara Shikoh, does not mention this account.

 Death and legacy

-After having lived a long life of piety and virtuosity, Mian Mir died on 22 August 1635 (7 Rabi' al-awwal, 1045 according to the Islamic Calendar).
-He was eighty-eight years old.
+After having lived a long life of piety and virtuosity, Mian Mir died on 11 August 1635 at age 84 to 85.

 His funeral oration was read by Mughal prince Dara Shikoh, who was a highly devoted disciple of the Saint.

 There is a hospital named after him in his hometown Lahore, called Mian Mir Hospital.